 Variables

-Variables are memory locations with a defined name that can hold a value and be referenced in job and SMART folder definitions.
+Variables are memory locations with a user- or system-defined name that can hold a value and be referenced in job and SMART folder definitions.
 A variable is resolved when its current value is retrieved from memory.
 Control-M resolves the variables used in a job definition when a job begins or completes execution, depending on the type of variable.
 The contents of the original job definition and variables remain unchanged.

 User-Defined Variables